Filters

 You can use the Email attribute to differentiate the paths for new and returning users.
 For that, you’d need to use the Segments feature.

-In this case, you must create a segment before creating the Story.
-This way, while you build your Story, you already have a place to keep all of the email addresses the users will provide while chatting.
+You must create a segment before creating the bot flow.
+This way, while you build your bot flow, you already have a place to keep all the email addresses the users will provide while chatting.

-Using this action provides you with an additional layer of security - the bot will ask the question again if the user provides the email address in the incorrect form.
+Using this action provides an additional layer of security—the bot will ask the question again if the user provides the email address in the incorrect form.

-6. Add Filters.
+4. Add Filters after the Question Success block.
 Add one filter for each of the user types.
 Add a Bot response after the filters, so you’d know if the bot chose the correct path.

 This way, when the new user provides their email address, the bot will add the address to the segment.
 When the user returns to the chat, the filter will check if an address is already in the segment.